Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 4. Use the > in the far-right corner of the window to proceed through all slices.

+5. Proceed until all the slices have been marked up.

 5. Save the results in a JSON file. **File** > **Save as**.

 6. Export statistics in txt format. **File** > **Export stats**.